 A request for your health insurer or plan to review a decision or a grievance again.

 When a provider bills you for the difference between the provider’s charge and the allowed amount.
 For example, if the provider’s charge is $100 and the allowed amount is $70, the provider may bill you for the remaining $30.
-A preferred provider may not balance bill you for covered services.
+An in-network provider may not balance bill you for covered services.

 Your share of the costs of a covered health care service, calculated as a percent (for example, 20%) of the allowed amount for the service.
 You pay co-insurance plus any deductibles you owe.
 For example, if the health insurance or plan’s allowed amount for an office visit is $100 and you’ve met your deductible, your co-insurance payment of 20% would be $20.
 The health insurance or plan pays the rest of the allowed amount.